Calcutta Business School

 Calcutta Business School (CBS) is a business school near Kolkata, India.
 This college is an autonomous institute.
 The Post Graduate Diploma in Management (PGDM) program and Bachelor of Business Administration in Business & Data Analytics program of this college are approved by AICTE.
-It received "Asia's fastest growing private educational institute" award in 2014.
+It received the "Asia's fastest growing private educational institute" award in 2014.

 History

 The college was founded in 1920 by Shikshayatan Foundation (formerly Marwari Balika Vidyalaya Society).